-Day 1: 4 Lagoons – Pampamarca (Canoeing, kayaking, mountain biking)
+Day 1: 4 Lakes – Pampamarca (Canoeing, kayaking, mountain biking)

-We start our day with a super early hotel pick up.
-We will then drive towards the province of Acomayo towards our first lagoon – Pomacanchi.
-This lagoon is known for its vary of native marine life.
-Next, we bike toward the second lagoon (20km – flat) – Acopia.
-This lagoon is known for its unique bird life such as Flamingos, Andean Ibis, Seagulls, among other birds.
-We will have lunch and camp by lagoon of Pampamarca.
-By the late afternoon, we will enjoy Canoeing and kayaking.
-Finally, we will enjoy our dinner.
+Your adventure begins with an early hotel pick up.
+We will then drive towards the province of Acomayo towards our first lake – Pomacanchi.
+This lake is known for its variety of native marine life.
+Next, we bike toward the second lake (20km – flat) – Acopia.
+This lake is known for its unique bird life such as Flamingos, Andean Ibis, and Puna Teals, among other birds.
+Take your time bird watching, or just admiring the tranquility of the lake, then your chef will serve you a gourmet lunch at our camp by lake of Pampamarca.

 Day 2: Inca Bridge of Qeswachaka, Palcoyo and Rainbow Mountain

 After an early delicious breakfast, we drive for 35 minutes to the town of Quewe, where the ancient Inca rope bridge is located.
-After having time to enjoy it and crossing the bridge, you will feel a great emotion overcome you.
+Admire the intricate construction and if you are brave, try crossing the bridge!
+It may look or even feel delicate, but the ropes made of grass are impressively strong.
 You will also enjoy views to the Apurimac river.
-Then, will be go back to our campsite for early lunch.
+Then, will be go back to our campsite for an early lunch.

 Afterwards, we will drive towards the trailhead at Palcoyo, which is about 1.3 hours.
 We will take a small break and then take a short, gradual uphill walk (30-45 minutes) towards Palcoyo Pass (5000m/16,400ft).
-Here, you will have spectacular panoramic views of Rainbow Mountain and Palcoyo peaks as well as the highest mountain in the Cusco region (Ausangate).
-We will spend 1 hour at the pass taking pictures, having a snack and enjoying the spectacular view.
+Here, you will have spectacular panoramic views of Rainbow Mountain and Palcoyo peaks as well as the highest mountain in the Cusco region, Ausangate at 6,384m/20,945!
+We will spend an hour or so at the pass taking pictures, having a snack and enjoying the spectacular view.
 Once we are done enjoying the scenery, we walk back down the way we came.
-We will take our private transport to Cusco, arriving by 7pm.
+We will take our private transport to Cusco, arriving at your hotel by 7pm.